reddph/DataCleaningProject/README.md

 ### High level algorithm:

+* Download the UCI HAR data zip file from the URL in the course project description to the working directory

+* Extract the UCI HAR Dataset folder using unzip to the working directory at the same level where the run_analysis.R script resides

 * Import Note the subject\_train.txt and subject\_test.txt files which identify the subjects in training and test respectively into subject\_train and subject\_test data frames

 * Import the data set for activity\_labels.
 This data frame identifies the activity name associated with each activity id